 Let’s imagine you work for a budget-strapped start-up that makes a tool for content marketers.
 You can create a free Google AdWords account and use its Keyword Planner tool to research the term “content marketing tools.”

 You see that the competition for that specific term is high.
-Ultimately, you would like to rank for that term, but you feel that you need to do some foundational work first.
+Ultimately, you would like to rank for that term, but you feel you need to do some foundational work first.
 You review Google’s list of related keywords and decide to target terms where the search volume is similar, but the competition less fierce, such as the ones indicated below.